Live Tour

 Set Difficulty

 The public training set is significantly easier than the others (public evaluation and private evaluation set) since it contains many "curriculum" type tasks intended to demonstrate Core Knowledge systems.
-It's like a tutorial level.

 Format